This article covers the 13 Best Party Board Games For Adults in 2021. Looking for a casual fun night with friends? Don’t look any further.

 Luck factor: medium.
-A lot is dependant on how the roles are set-up – if the better players get the role of fascists, you’re in trouble.
+A lot is dependent on how the roles are set up – if the better players get the role of fascists, you’re in trouble.

 Secret Hitler is a board game, set in 1930s Germany, at the time when the national-socialist party was on the rise.
 The game tries to replicate this: players are split into two teams: liberals and fascists, with one of the fascists being Hitler himself.